CoBe -- Coded Beacons for Localization, Object Tracking, and SLAM Augmentation: Coded light codes

-{\bf Encoding} We choose an identifier from $0$ to $|C_n|-1$ to represent a Flasher.
+\paragraph{\bf Encoding} We choose an identifier from $0$ to $|C_n|-1$ to represent a beacon.
 To encode this identifier we use the identifier as an index into the code-book and take the $c_0$ stored at that location.
-This is shown in Algorithm \ref{alg:encodeinitial}.
 The process of transmission is now trivial.
-We transfer the code to a Flasher and repeatedly transmit the bits with a Flasher at a known bit rate using either the intensity or hue based methods described at the start of this Section.
+We transfer the code to a beacon and periodically transmit the bits at a known bit rate using either the intensity or hue based methods described in Section~\ref{sec:transProp}.